Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Adding Another of the Same Compressor to the System

-As the air compressors are the same make, model and size, they’ll have the same cut-in and cut-out pressures set on their pressure switches, meaning there’s no synchronising of control issues to overcome… great!
+As the air compressors are the same make, model, and size, they’ll have the same cut-in and cut-out pressures set on their pressure switches, meaning there’s no synchronizing of control issues to overcome… great!